With $1M In Funding, Looni Launches To Make Menstruation More Comfortable To Experience And Talk About

-“It was the most powerful conversation I’ve ever had in my life,” says Steele, who spent seven years as an investment banker at Goldman Sachs.
+“It was the most powerful conversation I’ve ever had in my life,” says Steel, who spent seven years as an investment banker at Goldman Sachs.
 “It was about vaginal discharge, and it unlocked this pent-up angst from 15 years ago when I was struggling with my cycle and not talking about it with anyone because I just thought it was normal.
 We were just meant to suppress pain, suppress symptoms, not talk about our normal bodily functions in public.”

 The conversation didn’t end there.
-It led to Leyland and Steele teaming up on Looni, a brand that officially launched this week with its first product, Balance Beam Mood Complex, which is priced at $39.99 for a one-month supply.
+It led to Leyland and Steel teaming up on Looni, a brand that officially launched this week with its first product, Balance Beam Mood Complex, which is priced at $39.99 for a one-month supply.
 The daily supplement is formulated with vitamin D3, B vitamins, zinc, 5-HTP, ashwagandha, and other minerals and adaptogens chosen to support healthy hormone balance in order to reduce mood swings, cravings and irritability.

 It took about two years to develop Balance Beam.
 Its capsules employ a technology designed to keep certain ingredients separate to facilitate maximum potency.
 The capsules are also eye-catching, with tiny internal chambers holding liquid and a pale pink powder.
 Leyland underscores Looni’s products are intended to be as aesthetically pleasing as they are effective.